hasslight/hasslight.github.io/flash.md

 * Make sure jumper header set on **0-hkit**
  ![](../imgs/jumper_header.jpg ':size=300')

+* Connect to the Micro-USB port on PCB

 * Start HassLightFlasher
    * Choose serial port, click refresh if not seen
    * Choose the firmware.bin which you just download